• E-Commerce

 3. Click on the camera icon in the Google search bar.

-An easier way to reverse image search is using the Google app for iPhone.
-Here are the steps:
+An easier way to search with an image is by using the Google app for iPhone.

-1. Download Google from your App Store.
+1. Download the Google app from your App Store.

 3. If you want to reverse search a live object, click on the camera icon again.
 Select OK when asked for permission to access the camera.